Advanced Project Management

 The three-day Advanced Project Management workshop includes an online interactive project simulation to test not only knowledge, but also performance.
 Learn by making actual project decisions.

 This workshop picks up where other traditional project management courses leave off.
 Participants learn to monitor a project using SimulTrain®, software that provides a simulation for planning and executing phases of a project.
-During project execution, participants are placed in common situations that generate stress and require timely decisions that affect not only project performance, but also team motivation.
+During project execution, participants are placed in common situations that generate stress and require timely decisions.
 This workshop is focused on advanced project competencies, tools and techniques.

 Learn more about the Project Management Certificate Program.

-Due to COVID-19 presenting serious public health concerns, we are livestreaming these workshops via ZOOM.
+We are livestreaming these workshops via Zoom.
 A link for the session will be provided prior to the start of class.
 If you have questions, please contact Mary Patterson at professionaldevelopment@ua.edu.

 Pricing: